An electronic water descaler is a device that reshapes mineral particles inside hard water. it does so through a process called ionization.

 - Easy to install, no plumbing skills required whatsoever.

 - Capacitive water descalers also dissolve old mineral deposits in your pipes.

-If you want all of these benefits, our top recommendation is the Yarna water descaler.
-It’s capable of dealing with all the cons of hard water efficiently.
+If you want all of these benefits, you want a product that’s capable of dealing with all the cons of hard water efficiently.
 And it’s priced fairly low for what it offers.

 Because it’s a capacitive model, you don’t have to worry about any magnetic interference.

 And unlike reverse osmosis filters, it doesn’t rely on your water pressure to work, nor does it require changing the filter.